Ryely-Squires/My-Nintendo-Tracker/README.md

 # TODO

 1. Make sure the thing actually works (probably pretty high priority).
-2. Add multi region support.
+2. Add multi region support (Only supports CA and US right now).
 3. Add docker method (in compose).
 4. Clean up the code.
 It's a little ugly at the moment.
+5. Scrape image URLs so you can see the actual reward when a new one comes out.